Norden bombsight: Air war in Europe

-As U.S. participation in the war started, the U.S. Army Air Forces drew up widespread and comprehensive bombing plans based on the Norden.
+As US participation in the war started, the US Army Air Forces drew up widespread and comprehensive bombing plans based on the Norden.
 They believed the B-17 had a 1.2% probability of hitting a 100 ft target from 20000 ft, meaning that 220 bombers would be needed for a 93% probability of one or more hits.
 This was not considered a problem, and the USAAF forecast the need for 251 combat groups to provide enough bombers to fulfill their comprehensive pre-war plans.

 After earlier combat trials proved troublesome, the Norden bombsight and its associated AFCE were used on a wide scale for the first time on the 18 March 1943 mission to Bremen-Vegesack, Germany.
 The 303d Bombardment Group dropped 76% of its load within a 1000 ft ring, representing a CEP well under 1000 ft.
-As at sea, many early missions over Europe demonstrated varied results; on wider inspection, only 50% of American bombs fell within a 1/4 mi of the target, and American flyers estimated that as many as 90% of bombs could miss their targets.
+As at sea, many early missions over Europe demonstrated varied results; on wider inspection, only 50% of American bombs fell within 1/4 mi of the target, and American flyers estimated that as many as 90% of bombs could miss their targets.
 The average CEP in 1943 was 1200 ft, meaning that only 16% of the bombs fell within 1000 ft of the aiming point.
 A 500 lb bomb, standard for precision missions after 1943, had a lethal radius of only 60 to 90 ft.